Cinco Deseos Ranch

-Article I wrote about Pyrenean and Spanish Mastiffs in The Shepherd Magazine, October, 2012, Volume 57, No. 8, page 26 available through back issue order; click on the website link.
+Article I wrote about Pyrenean and Spanish Mastiffs in The Shepherd Magazine, October, 2012, Volume 57, No. 8, page 26; available through back issue order only.

 WHICH BREED IS RIGHT FOR YOU?
 Honestly, I see many people rushing to buying Spanish Mastsiffs who - in my opinion - are better suited to a Pyrenean Mastiff.
 Why?
 Read this blog article I wrote comparing the two breeds and find out for yourself - and do some serious self-assessment before you choose between the two - or for that matter, if you are looking at more hyper aggressive, far ranging and/or complex LGD breeds - think long and hard.
 Are you up to owning one?
 Or does reality dictate that you'd be better off with an easier trained, less complex type of a breed?
 The PM is winning more and more fans because of that very reason.